codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 toc: true
 ---

-We have created a special Helm for easy integration of Helm in Codefresh pipelines.
-The Helm step facilitates all Authentication, configuration and execution of Helm commands.
+We have created a special Helm step for easy integration of Helm in Codefresh pipelines.
+The Helm step facilitates authentication, configuration and execution of Helm commands.

-> You can always use the regular `helm` cli in a freestyle step, in case you have a very customized use case.
+> You can always use the regular `helm` cli in a freestyle step, in case you have a special use case.
 In this case, you can use the simpler container `codefresh/kube-helm` which includes only the kubectl and helm tools. kube-helm is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/)

 ## Usage

 Add a Freestyle step, with the `codefresh/cfstep-helm` image.
-The Helm step is configured using environment variables, which can be provided in any of the various ways provided by Codefresh.
-For more info on providing environment variables, [see here](https://codefresh.io/docs/docs/codefresh-yaml/variables/#user-provided-variables).
+The Helm step is configured using environment variables, which can be provided in any of the various ways supported by Codefresh as described [here](https://codefresh.io/docs/docs/codefresh-yaml/variables/#user-provided-variables).
 For example, here's how to provide variables as part of the freestyle step definition:

 ```yaml